wp-plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 The plugin is new, so no question is frequent.
 Ask us something ;-)

 == Changelog ==

+= 1.3 =
+* It's now possible to enable this payment method only for orders above a specific amount

 = 1.2 =
 * Added the hability to receive callback logs on a email address